-Gardening by the seaside has several unique challenges and benefits.
-The climate may be milder, less prone to frost and snow, but equally coastal gardens are often exposed sites and suffer from sea spray heavy with salt.
-Many gardens can be second home, and so the garden must fend for itself for periods.
+Gardening by the seaside has unique challenges and benefits.
+Often the climate is milder, less prone to frost and snow, but equally coastal gardens suffer from sea spray heavy with salt.
+Some of these gardens can be second homes, and so the garden must fend for itself for periods.

 If a seaside garden is very exposed, it may be necessary to create a windbreak to create shelter before planting anything.
 A hedge is better than a wall or a fence, which can create wind eddies and be blown down.
 A mixed hedge can be formed from many of the shrubs listed below.
 If garden pots are unattended for periods, a good tip is to add water gel crystals to the soil, which will help to retain water; good also is a mulch, stones and shells look attractive.